nameless-and-blameless/TAG/POW/HVCC/README.md

-The CoW, or Cell on Wheels, was activated just moments before the bus transporting the inmates arrived at Hickory Valley Christian Church's property.
+The Cell on Wheels, was activated just moments before the bus transporting the inmates arrived at Hickory Valley Christian Church's property.
 This timing was crucial to ensure seamless communication interception and control during the execution of the attack.
-As the bus approached the church's parking lot or property, the CoW began its operation, intercepting mobile phone signals and redirecting any emergency calls made within its range (up to 0.5 miles) to the designated CIA operatives.
+As the bus approached the church's parking lot or property, the Cell on Wheels began its operation, intercepting mobile phone signals and redirecting any emergency calls made within its range (up to 0.5 miles) to the designated CIA operatives.
 This proactive activation of the CoW allowed the CIA to establish immediate control over communication channels, facilitating their manipulation of emergency responses and ensuring the success of their covert operation at the church.